JonLMyers/WarDriving/README.md

 # How to Upgrade Your Encryption Method

 Login to your router using a device that is directly wired to it.
 (Example: A laptop/desktop using an ethernet cord.)
-To get to the login page you need to type your routers default ip address(Typically 192.168.0.1 or 192.168.0.1) into your browsers    search bar.
+To get to the login page you need to type your routers default ip address(Typically 192.168.0.1 or 192.168.0.1) into your browser's   search bar.

 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12223756/786954c8-b7ad-11e5-93fa-c0aa55d61232.png)

-Upon arriving on a login screen like the image below, you need to enter your routers login credentials.
-Oftentime's these credentials are still default.
+Upon arriving on a login screen like the image below you must enter your router's login credentials.
+Oftentimes these credentials are still set to default.
 This is also a major security issue because anyone could easily log onto your router and change any setting they desire.
-You can find your routers default credentials using this website: http://www.routerpasswords.com/
+You can find your router's default credentials using this website: http://www.routerpasswords.com/
 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12223755/75f9b16a-b7ad-11e5-8b29-0a18539273df.png)

 You will then need to navigate around your routers settings until you find the option to change encryption/security levels.
 This will most likely be under the basic or advanced settings of your wireless tab.